nwpray/react-forms-system/README.md

 **Valid** - All the validators return true or `isValidCheck` callback returns true

-These four validation states are also available globally to the whole form directly under the `validationState` key. a.k.a. `validationState.dirt` expresses whether or not the form is dirty.
+These four validation states are also available globally to the whole form directly under the `validationState` key. a.k.a. `validationState.dirty` expresses whether or not the form is dirty.
 The meanings for the form level keys are the same.

 ```jsx
 // NameInputComponent.jsx